 Sometimes MRI or CT

-In the emergency department, if the mechanism of injury suggests potentially severe or multiple injuries (as in a high-speed motor vehicle crash or fall from a height), patients are first evaluated from head to toe for serious injuries to all organ systems and, if needed, are resuscitated (see Approach to the Trauma Patient Approach to the Trauma Patient Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more ).
+In the emergency department, if the mechanism of injury suggests potentially severe or multiple injuries (eg, a high-speed motor vehicle crash or fall from a height), patients are first evaluated from head to toe for serious injuries to all organ systems and, if needed, are resuscitated (see Approach to the Trauma Patient Approach to the Trauma Patient Injury is the number one cause of death for people aged 1 to 44.
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more ).
 Patients, especially those with pelvic or femoral fractures, are evaluated for hemorrhagic shock due to occult blood loss.
 If a limb is injured, it is immediately evaluated for open wounds and symptoms or signs of neurovascular injury (numbness, paresis, poor perfusion) and compartment syndrome (eg, pain out of proportion to injuries, pallor, paresthesias, coolness, pulselessness).

 Clinicians may suspect fractures based on symptoms and results of the physical examination, but imaging (usually x-rays) is required to confirm the diagnosis.

 Patients should be checked for ligament, tendon, and muscle injuries as well as fractures.
 The presence of a fracture can limit this part of this evaluation (eg, stress testing cannot be done because pain is initially prohibitive).